top of page

 • Tier 3 (2%) – States with stronger ME/CFS research hubs, earlier clinical recognition, and better disability and sick leave supports.
 These stabilizers reduce the proportion of patients progressing to severe disability, even when infections occur.

-This tiered system ensures ME/CFS is modeled not as a flat national rate, but as a terrain-dependent condition, a principle CYNAERA also applies in its global modeling.
+This tiered system ensures ME/CFS is modeled not as a flat national rate, but as a terrain dependent condition, a principle CYNAERA also applies in its global modeling.

 Graphic titled "Tiered Prevalence Logic" shows tiers 1-3, detailing severity of environmental stressors and illness prevalence; marked for 2025.
+By CYNAERA

 Tier 1 States (6%)